kiosion/kiro/docs/building-signing.md

 ## Dependencies
 - castlabs-evs (`python3 -m pip install --upgrade castlabs-evs`)
 - electron-builder (`npm i electron-builder`)
-- todo: add other dependencies here :)

 ## Instructions

 - Create an account for EVS as per the [documentation](https://github.com/castlabs/electron-releases/wiki/EVS#creating-an-evs-account), or auth with `python3 -m castlabs_evs.account reauth`
 - Signing the electron package takes place before code-signing if on macos or linux, after if on windows. electron-builder uses the hooks 'afterPack' / 'afterSign' respectively for this [(ex)](https://www.electron.build/configuration/configuration#hooks)
-- Open `evs.js` in the 'client' directory and set the path to your package's build directory, along with any other params you want to modify.
+- Open `evs.js` in the 'client' directory and ensure the path is set to the package's build directory, along with any other params you want to modify.

 ### Windows